General Mountaineering Situations and Avoidable Mistakes

 - Sustaining a head injury during a fall or being hit by falling rocks or ice.
 Grey matters – Wear a helmet.

-- Being on a glacier unroped – it’s injudicious and dangerous, now more than ever.
+- Being on a glacier unroped – it’s injudicious and dangerous.
 Hidden crevasses and snow bridges exist everywhere and no one knows where they all are.
-Additionally, as weather has changed dramatically over the past few seasons, crevasses are opening up and snow bridges are failing where they never did before.
-Don’t be the one who discovers the newest hole while traveling unroped.
+Additionally, as global weather has changed, crevasses are opening up and snow bridges are less secure/failing where they never did before.
+Don’t be the one who discovers/creates the newest hole while traveling unroped.

-- Falling into a crevasse yourself (or having a new climber go into a crevasse) and getting stuck because you can’t use basic mountaineering equipment or tie basic knots.
-Be certain you and your rope team members can tie and correctly use/ascend on friction knots before you go up high or onto a glacier.
+- Falling into a crevasse yourself or having an inexperienced climber go in, and getting stuck because you can’t use basic mountaineering equipment or tie appropriate knots.
+Be certain you and your rope team members can tie and correctly use friction knots/gear before you go onto a glacier.

 - Not knowing how to establish strong, reliable snow anchors and escape your tie-in point on the rope when another team member falls into a crevasse.